mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 .hoc
 ====
 NEURON :cite:`hines2001neuron` file format for neuron morphologies.
 Documentation can be found `here <https://nrn.readthedocs.io/en/latest/guide/hoc_chapter_11_old_reference.html>`_.
-Used for 3D morphology reconstructions.
+The morphology is specified as a tree structure: the different sections of a neuron (pieces separated between branching points or branches endings) are connected in order.
+Each section is formed by a set of points, defined by their 3D coordinates and the diameter of the neuron structure at that point ``(pt3dadd -> x, y, z, diameter)``.

 Readers: